ParthShuklaa/ParthS.github.io/index.md

 ## Welcome to GitHub Pages
-#This is Parth Shukla - Micosft Certifiesd Trainer
+#This is Parth Shukla - Micosft Certified Trainer

 ##Feel Free to Connect with me on LinkedIn